aman333nolawz/Youtube-Spam-Deleter/README.md

 # Youtube-Spam-Deleter
 A clone of ThioJoe's Youtube [spam deleter](https://github.com/ThioJoe/YouTube-Spammer-Purge) but with GUI.

+**Note:** checkout [thiojoe's spam deleter](https://github.com/ThioJoe/YouTube-Spammer-Purge).
+I made a similiar version of that but also implemented a GUI system

 Check out his [video](https://www.youtube.com/watch?v=-vOakOgYLUI) on his app

 # Running